Tomentos/JTT_Tutorials/README.md

 ![img3](./img/img3.png "Documentation Image #3")

 In this example there is only the green `U`, but there are some more indicators of changed files.
-You will see those in later parts of the tutorial.
 I will list them all here real quick:

 - Green U - Newly created
 - Orange M - Modified